dkarella/re-click-the-green-dot/README.md

 A simple game implemented using ReasonML.
 The objective of the game is to keep clicking the green dot that appears on the screen.
-If you miss or run out of time, you lose!
+If you run out of time, you lose!

 Have fun!